Care of the Uncircumcised Penis

 In an uncircumcised boy, the foreskin will gradually begin to separate from the glans of the penis.
 As this occurs you may notice a white, cheesy material called smegma (consisting of skin cells that are shed throughout life) release between the layers of skin.
 You also may see white “pearls” develop under the fused layers of the foreskin and the glans.
 These are not signs of an infection or a cyst.

 When the foreskin separates from the glans of the penis it can be pulled back (retracted) to expose the glans.
 Foreskin retraction may happen immediately after birth, or it may take several years.
-Some boys can retract their foreskin as early as age 5, but most may not be able to do this until their teenage years.
+Some boys can retract their foreskin as early as age 5, but some may not be able to do this until their teenage years.

 Retraction of the foreskin should not be forced.
 This may cause pain and bleeding and can lead to scarring and adhesions (where skin is stuck to skin).